 That night, Drew and I stood atop the Ukrainian fort and watched with both horror and awe as rockets and tracers cut across the blackened sky.
-The sounds of explosions rolled in seconds later, out of synch with the far-off flashes of flight.
+The sounds of explosions rolled in seconds later, out of sync with the far-off flashes of light.
 This storm of steel was the nightly rhythm of Europe’s only ongoing land war.

 It was a “regular night,” the Ukrainian soldiers told us.